Tyler-Churchill/Gatsbyjs-Apollo-Lambda-Template/README.md

 To run just the GraphQL server,

 ```
-$ yarn start:lambda
+$ yarn start-lambda
 ```

 To rebuild lambda functions:

 ```
-$ yarn build:lambda
+$ yarn build-lambda
 ```

 ### Building for Production

 When you push and deploy to Netlify, it will automatically build your project for production.

-You can test out the production build by running:
+You can try out the production build locally by running:

 ```
 $ gatsby build